loonghao/photoshop-python-api/docs/installation.rst

 From sources
 ------------

-The sources for pytoshop can be downloaded from the `Github repo`_.
+The sources for photoshop python api can be downloaded from the `Github repo`_.

 You can either clone the public repository: